sherafyk/codebook/README.md

 ````

 * **Purpose**: Connect to remote VPS (Debian, Ubuntu, etc.)

+> [!NOTE]
-* **Notes**: Replace `username` and `your-server-ip` accordingly.
+> Replace `username` and `your-server-ip` accordingly.
 For most of my VPS projects, I usually SSH into ISPConfig-managed servers or direct root access nodes.

 #### Use SSH Key Instead of Password